thenoiseinspace/note-taker/README.md

 * `GET /api/notes` should read the `db.json` file and return all saved notes as JSON.

 * `POST /api/notes` should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.
 You'll need to find a way to give each note a unique id when it's saved (look into npm packages that could do this for you).

-## Bonus

-You haven’t learned how to handle DELETE requests, but this application offers that functionality on the front end.
-As a bonus, try to add the DELETE route to the application using the following guideline:

-* `DELETE /api/notes/:id` should receive a query parameter that contains the id of a note to delete.
-To delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

 ## Grading Requirements